ege-kaya/numerical-linear-algebra/README.md

-# numerical-linear-algebra
-Various applications of numerical linear algebra, surveyed in the course CMPE487 at Bogazici University.
+Various applications of numerical linear algebra, surveyed in the course CMPE482 at Bogazici University.